Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

   ![](/images/click_loupe_parameters_run.png)

-On the next screenshot it is clearly displayed that the run has been completed.
+The next page shows that the run has been completed.

 ![](/images/parameters_run_completed.png)

-**The importance of saved runs:**
+#### The importance of saved runs

-If the user is a DevOp for example and wants to trigger a script which will verify the server down or up time, instead of creating 10 packages and changing the details in the typeform (parameters) every time he executed the package, the user will be able to simply edit and save the package before running it.
-By doing so it avoids loosing tremendous time by creating new packages and filling or changing data in the generated typeform.
+A user, such as Dev Ops, may simply edit and save a package before running it.
+By doing so it avoids repetitively generating and running packages.